BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 - In BYU's seven games this year, it has three wins against the spread.

-- The BYU Cougars have covered the spread once this season when favored by 3.5 points or more (in four chances).
+- The BYU Cougars have been favored by 4.5 points or more four times this season and covered the spread in one of them.

-- BYU's games this year have gone over the point total two times in seven opportunities (28.6%).
+- BYU's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- The BYU Cougars put up just one more point per game (26.7) than the Washington State Cougars give up (25.7).
+- This year, the BYU Cougars rack up just one more point per game (26.7) than the Washington State Cougars give up (25.7).

-- BYU is 3-1 against the spread and 4-0 overall in games when it scores more than 25.7 points.

-- The BYU Cougars average only 11.7 more yards per game (404) than the Washington State Cougars give up per outing (392.3).
+- The BYU Cougars average 404 yards per game, just 11.7 more than the 392.3 the Washington State Cougars allow per contest.

-- BYU is 1-3 against the spread and 2-2 overall when the team churns out more than 392.3 yards.
+- In games that BYU amasses more than 392.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The BYU Cougars have seven giveaways this season, while the Washington State Cougars have 15 takeaways .

 - Find the latest spread and moneyline odds for BYU at SISportsbook.